johnpaulada/awesome-learning-collections/README.md

 * [Frontend Dev Resources](https://github.com/dmytroyarmak/frontend-dev-resources) - *List of useful resources for front end developers.*
 * [BestOfJS Learning Resources](https://bestof.js.org/tags/learning/) - GitHub repos for JavaScript learning.
 * [JS Stack from Scratch](https://github.com/verekia/js-stack-from-scratch) - *Step-by-step tutorial to build a modern JavaScript stack.*
+* [20+ Docs and Guides for Front End Developers Series](https://www.sitepoint.com/20-docs-guides-front-end-developers-12/) - Exactly as the name sounds.
+Also contains links to the previous articles of the series.

 ## Software Development
 * [How to be a Programmer](https://github.com/braydie/HowToBeAProgrammer) - Learn how to be a programmer with this collection of resources.